 Vomiting in dogs is one common symptom of gastrointestinal upset.
 That said, there can be numerous potential causes for this condition.
-Today, our the Pacific Northwest vets share what you should know, and what you can do next.
+Today, our Everett vets share what you should know, and what you can do next.

 Why is my dog vomiting?

 if your dog has inflamed intestines, upset in their gastrointestinal system or an irritated stomach any of these can result in vomiting.

 Whether you're a new pup parent or a seasoned dog owner, you can probably imagine that vomiting in dogs is an unpleasant thing to have happen and may be distressing to see.
 But, also keep in mind that this is your pet's way of emptying their stomach of indigestible material to expel it from their system, and keep it from reaching other areas of their body.

 Several things can cause a dog to vomit.
 It's not that uncommon and sometimes, even healthy dogs will get sick for no apparent reason and recover quickly.
 Your pooch may have eaten too much grass or eaten their food too quickly.
 They may have even eaten something their stomach disagreed with.
 This kind of vomiting may be a one-time occurrence and will not come along with any other symptoms.
 So, you might have nothing to worry about.